Simplicial arrangements with few double points: Introduction

 There are two flavours of classification of line arrangements: \begin{itemize} \item Two line arrangements $\mathcal{A}$ and $\mathcal{A}'$ are \textit{combinatorially equivalent} if they induce the same incidence structure on $\mathbb{RP}^{2}$ in terms of vertices, edges and faces. \item Two line arrangements $\mathcal{A}$ and $\mathcal{A}'$ are \textit{projectively equivalent} if they are conjugated by a projective transformation of $\mathbb{RP}^{2}$. \end{itemize}

 A combinatorial classification of simplicial line arrangements has been conjectured by Gr\"{u}nbaum in \cite{Gr} but still waits to be proven.

 Gr\"{u}nbaum's catalogue of combinatorial equivalence classes contains three infinite families $\mathcal{R}(0)$, $\mathcal{R}(1)$ and $\mathcal{R}(2)$, see below.
 It also contains about one hundred sporadic arrangements (the most complicated of them is formed by $37$ lines).
 A comprehensible description of the sporadic arrangements is given in \cite{Gr1}.
-The list is not completely stable since Cuntz recently discovered a new sporadic arrangement (see \cite{Cu2}).
+Thanks to the work of Cuntz, we now know that this list is not entirely complete.
+A computer verification of simplicial arrangements with at most 27 lines revealed four previously unknown examples (see \cite{Cu1}).
+More recently, a new sporadic arrangement consisting of 35 lines was discovered (see \cite{Cu2}).

 \begin{defn} The family $\mathcal{R}(0)$ consists of combinatorial equivalence classes $\mathcal{A}(k+1,0)$ for any $k \geq 2$.
 Arrangements in $\mathcal{A}(k+1,0)$ are formed by the union of a pencil of $k$ lines passing through a common base point $C$ and an additional line that does not pass through $C$. \end{defn}